-Students who accumulate five (5) unexcused absences in a semester shall be deemed to have "excessive absences."
+Students who are over the limit of 6 parental excused absences in a semester shall be deemed to have "excessive absences" if any of those absences over 6 are unexcused.
 Such absences shall be determined on a per class basis.
-When a student has excessive absences, a meeting shall be held between the school principal or members of the administrative staff, the parent(s)/guardian(s) of the student, and the student.
+When a student has excessive absences, a meeting, in person, via zoom, or telephone, shall be held between the school principal or members of the administrative staff, the parent(s)/guardian(s) of the student, and the student.
 The purpose of the meeting will be to solve the excessive absenteeism problem and to develop a collaborative plan addressing the barriers to attendance.
 If the parent/guardian refuses to participate in the meeting, the principal will place in the student's attendance records documentation of such refusal.